 The development of these standards involved significant consultation and discussion with key stakeholders and representative groups.
-Once finalised, they will be validated by the NMBI Education, Training and Standards Committee and approved by our Board.
+The Standards and Requirements have been validated by the NMBI Education, Training and Standards Committee and approved by our Board.

 This document is divided into three sections: